-MEL offers financial products which promote environmental or social characteristics but does not have sustainable investments as its objective.
-As of February 28, 2023, 88.8% of the properties in the portfolio were Green Buildings (defined above), and 11.2% were not based on gross floor area.
-We aim to increase the percentage of Green Buildings in our portfolio to 100% (excluding properties where we own only the underlying land) by FY 2030.
+MEL offers financial products which promote environmental or social characteristics but does not have sustainable investments as their objective.
+As of February 29, 2024, 96.5% of MEL's properties in the portfolio were Green Buildings, and 3.5% were not, in each case based on gross floor area.
+We aim to increase the percentage of Green Buildings in MEL's portfolio to 100% (excluding properties where MEL owns only the underlying land) by FY2030.